 Forest Hills became his first major project and apparently remained his favorite, due primarily to the harmonious variety of architectural styles that was accomplished.
-A third of these are Tudor Revival, with an equal number of English Cottage and French Eclectic design, the later characterized by round tower entrances and referred to by Dygert as "Norman style".
+A third of these are Tudor Revival, with an equal number of English Cottage and French Eclectic design, the latter characterized by round tower entrances, and referred to by Dygert as "Norman style".

 The house at 13 Regency Drive shares several characteristics of both modernistic and international styles.